UK trade: October 2024

 4. Monthly trade in services

-Monthly figures for trade in services for May 2024 are estimated from Quarter 1 (Jan to Mar) 2024 data, using additional data sources.
-View our UK Trade Quality and Methodology Information (QMI) for more detail on how our trade in services statistics are compiled.
+Monthly figures for trade in services for October 2024 are forecast from Quarter 3 (July to Sept) 2024 data, using additional data sources.
+Our UK Trade Quality and Methodology Information (QMI) report has more detail on how our trade in services statistics are compiled.

-Figure 5: Imports and exports of services are estimated to have increased slightly in both value and inflation-adjusted terms in May 2024
+Figure 5: Imports of services decreased in both value and inflation adjusted terms in October 2024

 Embed code